ShadowBan/magic-life/README.md

 Contributing
 ------------

 To contribute to magic-life, clone this repo locally and commit your code on a separate branch.
-Then please open a pull-request:
+Then please open a pull-request

 License